abid-mujtaba/haskell-cas/comments.md

 **R.3** -  This pattern matches two positive constants being multiplied and the result is a ``Const`` and not a ``Prod``.
 This ensures that ``Const`` multiplication is automatically simplified.

-**R.20**

-* Rules for multiplying an exponent of a symbol with a general product.
-* This is completely analogous to the rules for multiplying a symbol with a general product.
-* Note how we pass in the String inside the ``Symbol`` and the associated power from the exponent to the ``mult_exp`` function defined using ``where`` syntax.

-w ``Prod`` just created.
-The recursion will ensure that the result is built up by multiplying one element at a time till they are all exhausted.

 **R.22**

 * This is the piece de resistance.
 We first have to guarantee that we explicitly exhaust all possible combinations of constructors without ever writing a pattern which has the arguments (constructors) switched.